usatie/booknotes/elixir_in_action/ch03/notes.md

 # 3. Control flow
+## 3.4 Loops and iterations
+- The principal looping tool in Elixir is `recursion`
+### 3.4.1 Iterating with recursion
+- It is very basic recursion
+- iex natural_nums.ex
+- iex sum_list.ex

 ## 3.3 Conditionals
 ### 3.3.1 Branchinig with multiclause functions
 - All the benefits of pattern matching